One Day in Miami Itinerary: Must-See Spots for a First Visit

 It was designed by Henry Hohauser, the same architect who designed Hotel Greystone, where we stayed during our last trip to Miami.

-Because of this shared history, the Colony Hotel captures that same sophisticated vibe that I loved at the Greystone.
+Because of this shared history, the Colony Hotel captures that same sophisticated vibe that I loved at the Greystone Hotel.

 Scarface Building Miami